52nd Annual Commencement Ceremony

 Guests Needing Assistance

 Any guests who have difficulty walking long distances or navigating hills should be dropped off at the designated entrance.
 Seating accommodations are available for persons with wheelchairs (COD does not provide wheelchairs).
-If you indicated that you or any guests need assistance, e.g., sign language interpreters, you will receive further information from the Office of Student Life regarding assistance.
+When registering for the ceremony, be sure to indicate if any of your guests are in a wheelchair or will need sign language interpreters.
+As a graduate, if you need any type of special accommodation, please indicate what type when registering and you will be contacted by a staff member.

 Graduates will receive a photographer's card along with their seating assignment prior to the graduation ceremony.